 Take the 274 steps up to the next two attractions, the Lookout Tower and the Cliff-top Walk.

-There are rest areas at a few points up the stairs, with information boards on the flora and fauna in the area.
+A few points up the stairs have rest areas with information boards on the area’s flora and fauna.

 Once at the top, you can go right for the lookout and turn left for the cliff-top walk.